 - Porridge was prisoners’ food; therefore, the UK slang ‘doing porridge’ also refers to ‘in prison’.

 - 10th October is World Porridge Day.
 The first celebration of this day was held in 2009.

 7 Popular Porridge Types That You Would Love

 As porridge has various ways to prepare and cook grains with other ingredients, there are many different types of porridge around the world.

 Some are served hot; some are cold.
 And some porridges are sweet; some are savory dishes.
 In this post, I’d like to introduce 7 popular types of porridge that you have tried (or haven’t).

 Congee is a famous rice porridge that many Asians love for their breakfast, especially Chinese people.
 They also serve congee for other meals like lunch or even dinner.

 The basic congee is made of boiling rice in water until the rice breaks down and has a specific thickness with a porridge-like look.
-There are a lot of congee versions as you can add with other meats and vegetables.
-So congee is pretty versatile.
+Moreover, congee is one of many instant pot Asian-styled dishes.
+So if you have this appliance at home, try to make congee someday.